dotnet/AspNetCore.Docs/aspnetcore/blazor/performance.md

 In some extreme cases, you may wish to avoid the reflection and implement your own parameter setting logic manually.
 This may be applicable when:

-* A component that renders extremely often, for example, when there are hundreds or thousands of copies of it in the UI.
+* A component that renders extremely often, for example, when there are hundreds or thousands of copies of the component in the UI.
 * A component accepts many parameters.
 * You find that the overhead of receiving parameters has an observable impact on UI responsiveness.